hiroeorz/marionet-device/README.md

 ### MQTT connection settings

 marionet-device connet to "test.mosquitto.org" in default.
-If you want to your own MQTT broker, change "host" setting in "mqtt_broker".
+If you want to connect to your own MQTT broker, change "host" setting in "mqtt_broker".

 ```erl-sh
 {mqtt_broker, [{host, "test.mosquitto.org"},